-Remove the thawed turkey from the refigerator approximately 1 hour before your plan to begin cooking.
+Remove the thawed turkey from the refrigerator approximately 1 hour before your plan to begin cooking.

-This gives the turkey time to reach room temperature.
+Removing your turkey from the refrigerator gives it time to reach, or at least come closer to, room temperature.
 I always have a few reports each year that the turkey was not getting done on time.
-This may be the reason.
+Not being at room temperature before placing the turkey in the oven may be the reason.

 * This tip was provided by Lucinda J. on 10/9/13.
 Thank you Lucinda for contributing to the success of everyone's turkey!

 Select Bake and Preheat the oven to 475°F. This is not a typo!
-I will explain later.
+I'll explain later.

 Melt some butter.
 It doesn't take much.
-You just want enough to put a light coating on the breast.
+You just want enough to put a light coating on the breast meat.